eikek/docspell/website/site/content/docs/webapp/customfields.md

 </div>

 Values are also validated in the search form.
 Only valid values are sent to the server for searching.
-For most fields you can use a wildcard at beginning and/or end to do a substring match:
+There is one exception: you can use a wildcard at beginning and/or end to do a substring match:

 {{ figure(file="custom-fields-07.png") }}